Rishabh6306/Learn-With-Fun/Readme.md

 5. **Run the Application**:
 - In the "Client" directory, run: `npm run dev`
-- In the "Server" directory, run: `nodemon index.js`
+- In the "Server" directory, run: `npm run start`

 Ensure that the port and names in both `.env` files match.